ibrahimkt/Login-and-Registration-System/README.md

 # Login-and-Registration-System
-This Login / Registration System implemented  using PHP, Ajax, JQuery, Mysql, JavaScript
+This Login / Registration System implemented  using PHP, Ajax, JQuery, Mysql, JavaScript and UIKit